TwilioDevEd/server-notifications-csharp/README.md

 # Server Notifications on ASP.NET MVC

+## NOTE: This is the Visual Studio 2012 / MVC 3 compatible project.
+Switch to `master` branch for Visual Studio 2013/2015 and MVC 5.

 [![Build status](https://ci.appveyor.com/api/projects/status/0iieup1dq9490msy?svg=true)](https://ci.appveyor.com/project/TwilioDevEd/server-notifications-csharp)

 Use Twilio to send SMS alerts so that you never miss a critical issue.